openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/cpp/README.md

 ## How It Works

-On the start-up, the application reads command line parameters and loads the specified networks.
+On startup, the application reads command line parameters and loads the specified networks.
 The Person Detection network is required, the other two are optional.

 Upon getting a frame from the OpenCV VideoCapture, the application performs inference of Person Detection network, then performs another